-Karabarbounis & Neiman (2019) consider three sources for factorless income: pure profits, mismeasurement of what constitute capital $K_j$ (intangibles in particular may be missing), and mis-evaluation of rental rates $r_j$ s.
-Karabarbounis & Neiman (2019) assume that the labor share is well measured.
-They then compute that to account for all of the factorless income, unobserved capital would need to be 60% of the entire capital stock.
+Karabarbounis & Neiman (2019) consider three sources for factorless income: pure profits, mismeasurement of what constitute capital K_j (intangibles in particular may be missing), and mis-evaluation of rental rates r_j .
+Karabarbounis & Neiman (2019) assume that the labor share is well measured20.
+They then compute that to account for all of the factorless income, unobserved capital would need to be around 30-60% of the entire capital stock, depending on the period.
 To explain all of the factorless income using alternative rental rates, the risk premia would have to have increased substantially since 1980.
 Overall, Karabarbounis & Neiman (2019) appear to favor the rental rates explanation, while acknowledging that mismeasured capital stocks may contribute significantly to factorless income.
 They remain critical of the pure profit interpretation, as factorless income is tightly negatively correlated with risk-free interest rates at both low and high frequency, which they find hard to explain theoretically.

-Chen et al. (2018) et al consider factorless income in the international context, noting the difficulty of attributing income from intangibles to national income (even if profit shifting is
+Chen et al. (2018) consider factorless income in the international context, noting the difficulty of attributing income from intangibles to national income (even if profit shifting is not an issue).
+They start by computing the value added contribution of each industry-country in

-&lt;sup>15This assumption is in sharp contrast to the findings of Koh et al. (2020), who argue that the labor share decline in the US can be entirely accounted for by the accounting assumption about factor payment in the case of ambiguous income from intangibles.
-Specifically, expenses in Intellectual Property Products have been capitalized only recently, leading to an adjustment upward of GDP.
-To make up for this increase of GDP computed from the expenditure side (GDP = C + I + G + X - M), one must attribute new income to either labor or capital (GDP = wL + rK).
+20This assumption is in sharp contrast to the findings of Koh et al. (2020), who argue that the labor share decline in the US can be entirely accounted for by the accounting assumption about factor payments in the case of ambiguous income from intangibles.
+Specifically, expenses in Intellectual Property Products have been capitalized only recently, leading to an upward adjustment of GDP.
+To make up for this increase in GDP computed from the expenditure side (GDP = C + I + G + X - M), one must attribute new income to either labor or capital (GDP = wL + rK).
 The BEA attributes all income to capital, but Koh et al. (2020) argue that it would have made sense to attribute some of it to labor, perhaps because R&D workers are paid with equity; reasonable choices for the proportion would have led to a non-declining labor share.

-not an issue).
-When considering global value chains, it is possible to compute the value added contribution of each industry-country in a GVC.
-Using this decomposition, it is possible to deduce payments to unmeasured intangibles directly, by assuming that payments to labor are correctly measured, profits are null, payments to tangible capital can be retrieved using observed volume measures and a standard rental rate (e.g. 4% in their baseline results).
+a GVC.
+Using this decomposition, it is possible to deduce payments to unmeasured intangibles directly, by assuming that payments to labor are correctly measured, profits are null, and payments to tangible capital can be retrieved using observed volume measures and a standard rental rate (e.g. 4% in their baseline results).
 Then, payments to intangibles are simply a residual.
-Using this method, Chen et al. (2018) found that the share of payments to intangibles in income is high (about twice that of payments to tangible capital, 30 vs 15%), and increased substantially during the period 2000-07 (around 3pp), remaining stable after that while the continued decline of the labor share appeared compensated entirely by the increase in payments to tangible capital.
-The increase in the share in intangibles in income is most pronounced for durable goods, perhaps because Global Value Chains fragmentation is easier and has been more intense than for non-durables.
+Using this method, Chen et al. (2018) found that the share of payments to intangibles in income is high (about twice that of payments to tangible capital, 30 vs 15%), and increased substantially during the period 2000-07 (around 4pp), remaining roughly stable after that.
+The increase in the share of intangibles in income is most pronounced for durable goods, perhaps because GVC fragmentation is easier and has been more intense than for non-durables.
 More generally, they conclude that the early 2000's were exceptional, with a decline of labor costs through offshoring, compensated by an increase in income to intangibles.